top of page

 Castle Hill Rd, Alton, ST10 4AJ

-Pugin’s church, built for the 16th Earl of Shrewsbury as part of the hospital and castle complex, will be open all day to visitors, plus additional access to the cloister and Cotton Church displays.
+Pugin’s church, built for the 16th Earl of Shrewsbury as part of the hospital and castle complex, will be open between 12.15pm and 5pm to visitors, plus additional access to the cloister and Cotton Church displays.

 Sunday 1st March